prantlf/plural-rules/docs/design.md

 Tha language is specified using a two-letter code from [ISO 369](https://en.wikipedia.org/wiki/ISO_639).
 The optional country is specified using a two-letter code from [ISO 3166](https://cs.wikipedia.org/wiki/ISO_3166-1).
 If there is no two-letter code available, three letter codes may be used.

 The locale is handled case-insensitively.
-Before it is used for the plural rule lookup, it isd "normalized".
+Before it is used for the plural rule lookup, it is "normalized".
 It is converted to lower-case and if it consists of both language and country paths separated by an underscore, the separator is replaced by a hyphen.
 For example: `pt_BR ==> pt-br`.

 ## Language Packs